esmo/curriculum-designer/src/lessons/lighting_three-point-lighting.md

 Side lighting enhances depth by creating shadows that add dimension.
 Upstage lighting, or reverse keylighting, involves placing the key light behind the subject, which enhances depth and dimension by creating a more dramatic interplay of light and shadow.

-### Light Falloff and Color Temperature
+### Light Falloff

-Light falloff, the rate at which light intensity decreases over distance, is higher when the light source is closer to the subject.
+Light falloff, the rate at which light intensity decreases over distance, is higher when the light source is closer to the subject:
+- The closer the light, the greater the amount of light falloff, i.e. the brighter the closest object seems to be lit compared to those farther away.
+- The farther away the light, the less difference between the illumination of the objects compared to each other.

 For more dramatic effects, keep your light source close.
+For flat, even lighting, move your light farther away.

+### Color Temperature

+The temperature of a color determines how warm or cold a light appears.
+It mimics the color of a black object that is heated up, so the color of the light represents the color of the black object at a certain temperature.
+Values below 4000K have more red in it, hence the light appears warmer.
+Values above 4000K have more blue in it, so it appears colder.
+(Note the paradox: The colder the object is, the warmer its color appears).
 To control the color temperature of the light, use the blackbody node.

 ### Beam Shape and Secondary Key Light